antiguru/rahmen/README.md

 City and ProvinceState are identical), it will be displayed only once to save space.
 This happens before the data gets processed further (e.g. capitalized or transformed by regular expressions).

-All the information will be displayed in one line.
+All the information items will be displayed on one line, with `", "` as separator.
 If this line is too long for the screen, some text will overflow and not be shown at the end of the line.
 Use a wider screen or a narrower font to reduce the probability that this will happen.